 How Much Money Do You Need for Traditional Retirement?

 Standard convention dictates that you will need approximately 80% of your pre-retirement income when you retire.
 According to Policy Advice, the average income for Americans was about $52000 per year in 2019.
 Following the 80% rule, the average person would need about $41600 per year in retirement income.
-You can do the math based on your specific income to determine what the 80% rule says that you will need each year.
+You can do the math based on your specific income to determine what the 80% rule says you will need each year.

 However, the 80% rule isn’t set in stone.
-It’s just a guideline that will help you estimate how much you need while you are still pretty far from retirement.
+It’s just a guideline that will help you estimate how much you need while still pretty far from retirement.
 The closer you get, the better understanding you will have of what your bills will be like when you retire.
 With this understanding, you can create a better estimate of what your monthly expenditures will be.